Mystical Optimism: How to Glow with the Flow!

 Of course we are metaphorically talking about your life so reframing the glass as half full puts the focus on what you have rather than what you lack and this can be helpful since it allows you to joyfully appreciate what you already have.
 And this grateful attitude creates a state of openness that allows you to receive even more as time unfolds.

 While this understanding is quite helpful, I think that there is yet another perspective that is even more rewarding.
-I am referring to the all-embracing perspective of the mystic's view, which sees that God arises as creation.
+I am referring to the all-accepting perspective of the mystic's view, which sees that God arises as creation.
 It's like water and ice.
 In their essence, water and ice are exactly the same atoms.
 Ice does not just come from the water, it is the water but in a different state.
 Because water and ice have different forms, they also have completely different characteristics, completely different properties.
-Could it also be true that the Creator and creation are the same reality in different “forms,” just like water and ice?
+Could it also be true that the Creator and creation are the same reality, just like water and ice?
 The mystic says, “Yes!” and the implications are mind-blowing.

 Since I have spoken about the mystic’s view at other times, I will not go into it now but I offer the perspective of seeing everything as divine as the most profound reframing available to us.